Personal profile

-Dr Souad Slyman is a Principal/Senior Lecturer and former Interim Deputy Head of the MOSI (Marketing, Operations, Supply Chain and Innovation) cluster.
-Her teaching and research span artificial intelligence, digital innovation, entrepreneurship, simulation technologies, and data-informed pedagogy.
-With over 25 years’ experience across higher education and the retail/business sectors, she integrates practical expertise with scholarly inquiry to advance learning, innovation, and organisational impact.
+Dr Souad Slyman is a Senior Academic focused on leadership, programme delivery & applied research, and former Interim Deputy Head of the MOSI (Marketing, Operations, Supply Chain and Innovation) cluster at the University of Roehampton.
+Her teaching, leadership and scholarly work span artificial intelligence, digital innovation, entrepreneurship, simulation technologies, and data-informed pedagogy within business and management education.

 · PhD in Computer Science